stringparser/runtime/README.md

 ### test

 ```
 ➜  runtime (master) ✔ npm test

-runtime
 api
+  ✓ onHandleStart is called before each site
+  ✓ onHandleEnd is called before each site
-     ✓ onHandle is called before and after each site
+  ✓ nested: onHandleStart is called before and after each site
-     ✓ nested: onHandle is called before and after each site
+  ✓ nested: onHandleEnd is called before and after each site
   ✓ context for each stack can be given {context: [Object]}
   ✓ can be reused with no side-effects
   ✓ create({wait: true}) makes all stacks wait

 exports
   ✓ create() should return a new instance
+  ✓ create(object mixin) should add to the instance properties
   ✓ createClass() should return a new constructor
-     ✓ create(object mixin) should add to the instance properties
   ✓ createClass(object mixin) mixin with new constructor
+  ✓ createClass({create: [Function]}) should be used as ctor

 stack-callbacks
   ✓ uses the callback when a fn throws
   ✓ uses the callback when passes the error
   ✓ passes error to onHandleError when no callback given
   ✓ runs the callback on completion
   ✓ runs fns in parallel by default
   ✓ {wait: true} should run functions in series
   ✓ passes arguments when fns wait
   ✓ does NOT pass arguments when fns does NOT wait

 stack-promises
   ✓ uses the callback when a promise throws
   ✓ uses the callback when promises rejects
   ✓ passes error to onHandleError if no callback was given
   ✓ runs the callback after completion of all promises
   ✓ runs in parallel by default
   ✓ runs in series with {wait: true}
   ✓ passes arguments when it waits
   ✓ does NOT pass arguments when fns does NOT wait

 stack-streams
   ✓ uses the callback when a stream throws an error
   ✓ uses the callback when a stream emits an error
   ✓ passes error to onHandleError if no callback was given
   ✓ runs the callback after completion of all streams
   ✓ runs in parallel by default
   ✓ runs in series with {wait: true}

 stacks-composed
   ✓ runs callback if fn throws from other stack
   ✓ runs callback if error given to next from other stack
   ✓ runs the callback on completion of all stacks
   ✓ runs stacks in parallel by default
   ✓ {wait: true} should run stacks in series
   ✓ series: callback is run after all stacks are finished
   ✓ passes arguments when host and completed stack waits
   ✓ does NOT pass arguments when stacks does NOT wait

-39 passing (244ms)
+42 passing (229ms)
 ```

+## why

+There are several ways to manage complexity for asynchronous functions, ones are better than others for some use-cases and sometimes with callbacks is more than enough.
+But we all want to avoid callback hell and reuse as much as possible.

 ### todo
  - [ ] be able to redo or rewind within the same stack